 Author Beth Revis is offering:

-–a complete signed trilogy of the
+–complete signed trilogy of the

 Across the Universe series,

--a signed copy of The Body Electric,
+-a signed copy of The Body Electric

 -an Across the Universe branded